 "Let us fix our eyes on Jesus, who for the joy set before him endured the cross" (Hebrews 12:2)!
 How was it possible for Jesus to joyfully sacrifice his life?
 He knew his suffering would bring about our salvation!
 That's how much he loves us!

 Joy is God-centered and not dependant on our circumstances.
 Therefore, it is possible for believers to experience joy in the midst of sorrow or celebration.
-We can trust that no matter what is happening in our lives—the good, the bad, the ugly—when we center our lives on Jesus, our life story will work out for good; our joy is completed in God.
-The situation we are in today, whether good or bad, will not always be so.
-We are citizens of heaven, and we eagerly wait for our Savior, the Lord Jesus Christ.
+We can trust that no matter what is happening in our lives—the good, the bad, and the ugly—when we center our lives on Jesus, our life story will work out for good; for our joy is completed in God.
+Whatever the situation we are in today, it will not always be so.
+We are citizens of heaven, and we eagerly wait our Savior, the Lord Jesus Christ.
 Today, may this Advent season remind us of Christ's first coming, and compel us to live lives worthy of our Lord Jesus, eagerly awaiting his second coming (1 Thessalonians 1:10)!

 O come let us adore him, Christ the Lord.